BreeceW/WinUIEdit/Tools/README.md

 where a.b.c is the previous version (see scintilla\version.txt), and x.y.z is the new version (see https://www.scintilla.org/ScintillaDownload.html).

 ----
 **Note:** At this time, the tools do not have any error checking.
 If something goes wrong, you might have to run the tools in Visual Studio to debug them.
-Change launchSettings.json to use the appropriate directory if you do this.